taligentx/dscKeybusInterface/README.md

 This is an early release and supports the DSC PC1555MX (PowerSeries 632) up to 8 zones.
 Captured Keybus data is needed for zones 9-32 and the PC1616/PC1832/PC1864 series, feel free to [add logs of data](https://github.com/taligentx/dscKeybusInterface/issues/2) from these panels using the KeybusReader example.

 ## Usage
-[Download the latest release](https://github.com/taligentx/dscKeybusInterface/releases) and extract to the Arduino library directory or [install through the Arduino IDE](https://www.arduino.cc/en/Guide/Libraries#toc4): Sketch > Include Library > Add .ZIP Library.
+Download the repo and extract to the Arduino library directory or [install through the Arduino IDE](https://www.arduino.cc/en/Guide/Libraries#toc4): Sketch > Include Library > Add .ZIP Library.
 Alternatively, clone the repo in the Arduino library directory to keep track of the latest changes - after the code has been tested across different panels, I'll flag the library to be added to the Arduino Library Manager for easier updates.

 ## Examples
 * KeybusReader: Decodes and prints data from the Keybus to a serial interface, including reading from serial for the virtual keypad.